-• If applicable to your district, online submission must be received no later than 5 p.m. on Feb.14 .
+• If applicable to your district, online submission must be received by the deadline posted on the UIL website

-PLEASE NOTE: In the event a team is not certifiable, their school should notify Jana Riggins, State Director in the State Office in writing no later than the certification date.
+PLEASE NOTE: In the event a team is not certifiable, their school should notify Jana Riggins, State Director in the State Office, jriggins@uiltexas.org in writing no later than the certification date.
 At that time, the alternate team would need to provide proof of certification in order to advance to State.